inderps/redux-snapshot-manager/README.md

 ## What is it made up of?

-It is an expressjs based node application using [nedb](https://github.com/louischatriot/nedb) as backend database.
-So you don't have to install any external libraries or dependencies. npm is enough
+It is an expressjs based application using [nedb](https://github.com/louischatriot/nedb) as backend database.

 ## Steps to setup